 Our city streets offer rich opportunities for reducing greenhouse gas emissions.
 Different allocations of space in street right-of-ways can encourage walking, bicycling and mass transit instead of car use.
 Street trees can reduce air temperatures and shade the sidewalk for pedestrians.
 Permeable pavements can increase filtration of rainwater into the ground, reducing loads and energy use in sewage treatment facilities.
 There are numerous other examples, ranging from programming streetlights to changing parking patterns.

-The City Streets Project examines at the design, function and regulation of a major city street with an eye toward reducing related greenhouse gas emissions.
-Working with experts in urban design, water use, traffic management, parking policy, human behavior and energy efficiency, we will select a typical street and identify wasteful design and use.
-We establish a vision for the design and use of that street would significantly reduce greenhouse gas emissions.
-Then we identify barriers to making that vision a reality in the form of rules, statutes, practices, funding decisions and governance.
-Finally, we work to eliminate those barriers through education and policy development.
+The City Streets Project examines the design, function and regulation of a major city street with an eye toward reducing related greenhouse gas emissions.
+Working with experts in urban design, water use, traffic management, parking policy, human behavior and energy efficiency, we will select a typical street and identify wasteful design.
+We establish a vision for the design and use of that street would significantly reduce greenhouse gas emissions and work to make that vision a reality through education and policy development.

-- Moving Beyond Prevailing Street Design Standards: Assessing Legal and Liability Barriers to More Efficient Street Design and Function by John Urgo, Meredith Wilensky, and Steven Weissman (2010).
+Moving Beyond Prevailing Street Design Standards: Assessing Legal and Liability Barriers to More Efficient Street Design and Function